 Why are you in Bacolod?

 This Bacolod City guide will somehow help you make the most of your stay here.
-You will be able to taste Bacolod specialties and visit popular spots for mandatory selfies without wasting time traveling around.
+You will be able to taste Bacolod specialties and visit popular spots for mandatory selfies.
+The good thing is, you won’t waste time traveling around.
 These things to do in Bacolod are also budget friendly.

 Breakfast in Bacolod

 If there’s Breakfast in Tiffany’s, you can also have breakfast in Bacolod.
 We have so many Bacolod restaurants to choose from.

 Bacolod Central Market